rickhull/hello-nix/README.md

 world
 ```

+## Create Rust project

+### Install Rust

 OK, now we have direnv, niv, and lorri working for us.
 Let's make a demo project using Rust.
-Since we are managing our dependencies with niv, let's make niv aware of
+Since we are managing our dependencies with niv, make niv aware of
-  Rust packages directly from mozilla via github:
+  Rust packages directly from mozilla (via github):

 ```shell
 $ niv add mozilla/nixpkgs-mozilla`